-In general, we recommend that you build either the reactant or product, then do the necessary bond breaking and making and structural adjustments to create the product, and if possible, a guess at the transition state.
-In this way, the atom names are guaranteed to be the same.
+In general, we recommend building one of the structures, then duplicating it in the Project Table and editing it to produce the other structures.
+In this way, the atom names and numbers are guaranteed to be the same.

-#416: How should I prepare reactant and product structures for a transition state search?
+#416: How should I prepare reactant, product, and transition state guess structures for a transition state search?

 Type the words or phrases on which you would like to search, or click here to view a list of all